HMS Buckingham (1751)

-HMS Buckingham (later renamed HMS Grampus) was a 70-gun third-rate ship of the line of the Royal Navy, built at Deptford Dockyard by John Holland to the draught specified by the 1745 Establishment, and in active service during the Seven Years' War with France.
+HMS Buckingham was a 70-gun third-rate ship of the line of the Royal Navy.
+Built at Deptford Dockyard to the draught specified by the 1745 Establishment, she was commissioned in 1755 and served in the Seven Years' War.
 With a crew of 520 she was one of the largest ships in the Navy at that time.
+Buckingham was renamed HMS Grampus in 1771 and sank on 11 November 1779 while crossing the North Atlantic Ocean.